 (1) Messrs.
 Lei Chen and Jianchong Zhu hold 86.6% and 13.4% equity interests in Hangzhou Aimi, respectively.
-They are employees of our company and have entered into a series of contractual arrangements with Hangzhou Weimi Network Technology Co., Ltd., or Hangzhou Weimi, pursuant to which we have control over and are the primary beneficiary of Hangzhou Aimi.
+They are employees of our company and have entered into a series of contractual arrangements with Hangzhou Weimi Network Technology Co., Ltd., or Hangzhou Weimi, pursuant to which the Company has control over and is the primary beneficiary of Hangzhou Aimi.